Episode - 1F22\\

 * ScreamsLikeALittleGirl: Ned.

-* ShoutOut: To ''RearWindow''. [[LampshadedTrope Lampshaded]] when Bart sees JimmyStewart while spying on the town.
+* ShoutOut: To ''RearWindow''. [[LampshadedTrope Lampshaded]] when Bart starts spying on the town and finds JimmyStewart, also with his leg in a cast, doing the same thing.

 * TookALevelInDumbass: When Lisa becomes popular she decides she doesn't need her brain anymore.
 It returns when everyone leaves for Martin's pool.